streetdrone-home/SD-TwizyModel/CONTRIBUTING.md

 * Description: A in-depth description of the issue encountered.
 * Severity: how does the issue impact on functionality?

-The Streetdrone team and collaborating developers will monitor all issues raised and plan fixes accordingly.
+The StreetDrone team and collaborating developers will monitor all issues raised and plan fixes accordingly.